Sierra Nevada, Spain: Family Ski Guide

 Sierra Nevada's Mirlo Blanco activity park in Borreguiles is the thing your kid will be talking about at school on Monday.
 It's a snow amusement zone with a toboggan run, a mechanical "Russian sleigh" ride, snow bikes, and a mini ice rink.
 Entry and rides run €5 to €15 per activity, and the whole setup keeps non-skiing kids (or post-lesson kids) entertained for hours while you sneak in an extra run.
 The Dreamland snow garden operates as both childcare and gentle ski introduction for ages 3 to 12, open 9:30 to 16:30 daily.

 Night skiing runs on select Saturdays throughout the season, with floodlit pistes open until late.
-Sierra Nevada is one of the few European resorts offering this regularly, and it transforms a standard ski day into something genuinely memorable.
+Sierra Nevada is one of the few European resorts offering this regularly, and it transforms a standard ski day into something memorable.
 A separate night ski pass costs less than €25.

 The catch?
 Pradollano itself doesn't have much to do once restaurants close.
 No bowling alley, no cinema, no bustling pedestrian strip.
 Evenings in the village are quiet, built around hotel bars and early bedtimes.
 But that's not the whole picture.